Events on This Day

 1996 - Divers searching the wreckage of TWA Flight 800 off Long Island, NY recovered the flight data and cockpit voice recorders.

-1997 - Air Force One, with President Harrison Ford, er, James Marshall on board, is skyjacked by some despicable bad guys.
-The running time of the movie is 188 minutes, which is about 30 minutes too long, but plenty long enough for President Marshall to fight his way out of all kinds of impossible situations.
+1997 - Air Force One opened in U.S. theatres.
+With President Harrison Ford, er, James Marshall, on board, the plane is skyjacked by some despicable bad guys.
+The running time of the movie is 188 minutes, plenty long enough for President Marshall to fight his way out of all kinds of impossible situations.
 Unfortunately, the airplane itself couldn’t be saved.
 Folks all over the U.S. did fly to their neighborhood theatres to drop off some $37.13 million the first weekend.

 1998 - The U.S. Navy commissioned the USS Harry S. Truman, a nuclear-powered aircraft carrier.
 The ship was described as, “the most formidable ship ever put to sea.”